 Almost 80% of thyroid cancers occur in the papillary muscles and are rarely fatal.
 Follicular, medullary and anaplastic are the other kinds of thyroid cancers, of which the last is the most aggressive and the toughest to treat.

-Who are more prone?
+Who is more prone?

 Women who are 40 or 50-plus age group, and men who are over 60 or 70 years old, are more at risk of developing this disease.
 Rare cases can be found in children too.
 Some of the known risk factors are: